 abstract: Summarize the case study in 2-3 paragraphs (max.
 200 words).
 Briefly describe the project, its main objective(s), challenge(s), approach and results including reasons for why it can serve as a good practice example.

 The Capacity Building Program (CBP) was launched in 2003 as a supportive measure to the Environmental Improvement Project in Kolkata.
 It aimed at improving the delivery of urban services by the Kolkata Municipal Corporation (KMC) and transforming the institution into an “efficient, effective, equitable, citizen responsive, financially sustainable and transparent organisation”.
-The administration’s capacity to deliver urban services along those principles had long been challenged by the city rapidly growing population, constrained financial capacities and an under-effective administrative organisation.
-In 2001, around one third of the city population lived in slum areas, partly as a result of KMC’s incapacity to deliver urban services in a sustainable and equitable manner on its territory.
+The administration’s capacity to deliver urban services along those principles had long been challenged by the city’s rapidly growing population, constrained financial capacities and an under-effective administrative organisation.
+In 2001, around one third of the city population lived in slums, partly as a result of KMC’s incapacity to deliver urban services in a sustainable and equitable manner on its territory.

-Consultant firms helped the KMC identifying the Programme’s priorities and reaching an agreement with its partners.
+Consultant firms helped the KMC to identify the Programme’s priorities and to reach an agreement with its partners.
 A Capacity Building Cell was formed inside of the KMC to implement the Programme.

 Thus the Programme recognized capacity building as a key factor for qualitative urban service delivery in the city.
 The approach combined an institutional reform with a human-resources development strategy.
 Decentralization or delegation of competences to the lowest administrative level has been implemented when possible.
-Citizen’s surveys have been conducted throughout the process to identify priorities and evaluate progress made.
+Citizen surveys have been conducted throughout the process to identify priorities and evaluate progress made.

 background_and_objectives: Explain the local context, initial needs/problems, overall and specific objectives of the project/policy (max.
 350 words).

-The Kolkata Environmental Improvement Project (KEIP) has been launched as a multi-agency initiative targeting environmental efficiency improvement in the city by providing a better access to urban services in difficult areas.
-The feasibility study of this project revealed that capacity building was necessary to improve the quality of municipal service delivery by the Kolkata Municipal Corporation (KMC).
+The Kolkata Environmental Improvement Project (KEIP) was launched as a multi-agency initiative targeting environmental efficiency improvement in the city by providing better access to urban services in underserved areas.
+A feasibility study first revealed that capacity building was necessary to improve the quality of municipal service delivery by the Kolkata Municipal Corporation (KMC).
 Consequently, the Capacity Building Programme (CBP) has been launched as one of the five constitutive aspects of the KEIP.
 The CBP was thus seen as a supportive measure to major infrastructure investments done in roads, sewerage and drainage, water supply and solid waste management in the frame of the KEIP.

-Service delivery and environmental protection in Kolkata has been challenged since India's independence by a very rapidly increasing population and the massive arrival of Bangladesh refugees.
-The administrative organisation was characterized by functions overlapping between departments and a lack of clear competence definition.
-In spite of the high officer number, they were still not adequately distributed between the departments, leading to a lack of coordination and effectiveness in service delivery.
+Service delivery and environmental protection in Kolkata has been challenged since India's independence by a rapidly increasing population and the massive arrival of Bangladeshi refugees.
+The public administration was characterized by overlapping responsibilites between departments and a lack of clear ownership for activities.
+In spite of the high number of officials, resources were not adequately distributed between the departments, leading to a lack of coordination and effectiveness in service delivery.
 Moreover, low financial capacities of the KMC reduced its capacity to conduct a pro-poor urban strategy and to allocate enough resources for the development of urban services in the most deprived areas of its territory.
-The incapacity of the municipality to respond the basic needs of its population in terms of urban service delivery has been resulting in a high proportion of its residents living in slums: it concerns 33% of KMC's population according to the 2001 Census of India.
+The incapacity of the municipality to respond to the basic needs of its population resulted in a high proportion of residents living in urban slums; an estimated 33% of KMC's total population according to the 2001 Census of India.

-The goal of the CBP is to increase efficiency in city administration and to improve governance.
-It further aims at "enhancing the ability to manage the delivery of urban services to the citizens of Kolkata in a sustainable and equitable manner".
-The capacity building strategy conducted the Kolkata Municipality to formulate a vision for itself as "an efficient, effective, equitable, citizen responsive, financially sustainable and transparent organisation, delivering quality service to its citizens".
+The goal of the CBP was to increase efficiency in city administration and governance.
+It further aimed at "enhancing the ability to manage the delivery of urban services to the citizens of Kolkata in a sustainable and equitable manner".
+The capacity building strategy conducted by the Kolkata Municipality to formulate a vision for itself as "an efficient, effective, equitable, citizen responsive, financially sustainable and transparent organisation, delivering quality service to its citizens".